sydneykmoy/cs506-final-project/README.md

 Elon Musk Tweets:
 * Kaggle Dataset of Elon Musk Tweets from 2010 to 2025 (April):
   * https://www.kaggle.com/datasets/dadalyndell/elon-musk-tweets-2010-to-2025-march
+* Web scraping to analyze the sentiment of groups of people who interacted with Elon's tweet
 * X API Endpoint
   * Recent Search Endpoint (available to all developers but only allows searching for tweets from the last seven days -- can be used for testing)